 The time allowed for central examinations will be in hour blocks of either one hour or two hours in duration.

 3.3 Length of perusal time

 The time allowed for perusal is 10 minutes; a Course Coordinator can identify a longer period of perusal of up to 30 minutes when completing their online exam request.

 4. Examination question papers

-4.1 The Executive Dean is responsible for the process that ensures the quality of the examination question papers.
+4.1 The Head of School is responsible for the process that ensures the quality of the examination question papers.
 The question papers must be clear, unambiguous and free of errors.